emoodyv/kickstarter-analysis/README.md

 Not dissimilar to the previous analysis, this data is able to gift us with a conclusion.

 ### Challenges and Difficulties Encountered
+As with any technical project the biggest hurdle is to harness and correctly apply the technology being used.
+This project is no exception.
+Problems that could be encountered would be not understanding excel, mastering excel’s complexities, or correctly setting and formatting the repository on GitHub.
+These and many more challenges could hinder the completion of this project.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+The data acquired from the analysis of the campaign outcome based on the launch data shows us two important points.
+Firstly, the best month to start a campaign is May.
+In this month 66.87% of campaigns started ended up reaching their goal.
+Quarter two overall follows suit with 64.53% of campaigns succeeding.
+Secondly, the worst month to start is December.
+In that month there was a success rate of 52.86%.
+Conclusively, if you are going to start a theater based campaign on Kickstarter do it in May and not December.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?